 Control Specification Challenges for EV Startups

-While new EV manufacturers typically have adequate funding – and exciting product – they may struggle to create and maintain a control standard.
+While new EV manufacturers typically have adequate funding – and an exciting product – they may struggle to create and maintain a control standard.
 Here are three reasons why:

 - EV startups typically lack the manufacturing history and internal expertise to guide specification definition.

 - Engineering resources are focused on innovation, design guidelines, vendor selection – and speeding vehicles to market.
-This leaves little time for developing a control specification from the ground up – and maintaining it.
+This leaves little time for developing a seamless control specification solution from the ground up – and maintaining it.

-- Oftentimes, new EV entrants underestimate the challenges – and time – involved in achieving consensus across their organization regarding control specification.
+- Oftentimes, new EV entrants underestimate the challenges – and time – involved in achieving consensus across their organization regarding a control specification.

 Although a control specification may have little impact on product innovation, EV startups and Tier suppliers begin to feel the pain as they scale up from prototype builds to commercial production.
 Without a well-defined specification, the burden of control systems and strategies falls to the individual machine and line builders.

 The result?
 Inconsistent systems that can cause significant re-engineering and delays that impact a vehicle launch schedule.
 Plus integration, maintenance and training challenges throughout the system lifecycle.